Peninsula Productions produces high quality theatre for South Surrey and White Rock.

 Know a young person interested in a career in theatre?

 Peninsula Productions has a youth theatre company called NextGen.
 Each summer, NextGen forms a new cohort of full-time students between the ages of 15 and 30 to work alongside professional theatre artists, experienced directors, producers, and technicians.

 NextGen participants learn the ins and outs of producing and performing theatre, culminating in a showcase of their own original work.

-Wendy is a member of the City of Surrey’s Culture Advisory Board and past member of the White Rock Culture Advisory board.
+Wendy is a former member of both the City of Surrey’s and the City of White Rock’s Culture Advisory board.
 She is a prime driving force behind Peninsula Production’s success.
 In 2013, Wendy’s efforts and abilities were recognized when she received the Surrey Women in Business Award as Innovator of the Year.